Piper J-3 Cub

 The Piper J-3 Cub is an American light aircraft that was built between 1938 and 1947 by Piper Aircraft.
 The aircraft has a simple, lightweight design, which gives it good low-speed handling properties and short-field performance.
 The Cub is Piper Aircraft's second most-produced model after the PA-28 Cherokee series (>32,000 produced) with over 20,000 built in the United States.
-Its simplicity, affordability and popularity invokes comparisons to the Ford Model T automobile.
+Its simplicity, affordability and popularity invoke comparisons to the Ford Model T automobile.

 The aircraft is a high-wing, strut-braced monoplane with a large-area rectangular wing.
 It is most often powered by an air-cooled, flat-4 piston engine driving a fixed-pitch propeller.
 Its fuselage is a welded steel frame covered in fabric, seating two people in tandem.

 The Cub was designed as a trainer.
 It had great popularity in this role and as a general aviation aircraft.
 Due to its performance, it was well suited for a variety of military uses such as reconnaissance, liaison and ground control.
 It was produced in large numbers during World War II as the L-4 Grasshopper.
 Many Cubs are still flying today.
 Cubs are highly prized as bush aircraft.

 The aircraft's standard chrome yellow paint came to be known as "Cub Yellow" or "Lock Haven Yellow".